Tridium

 Tridium Inc. is an American engineering hardware and software company based in Richmond, Virginia, whose products facilitate and integrate the automation of building and other engineering control systems.

-History and ownership

-Tridium Inc. was founded in 1995 and, since November 2005 has operated as an independent business entity of Honeywell International Inc.
+Since November 2005, the company has operated as an independent business entity of Honeywell International Inc.

+History

+Tridium Inc. was founded in 1995.
+In 1999, Tridium launched the Niagara Framework, a software infrastructure that connects all systems and devices to a central console.

+In 2002, John Petze became president and CEO, replacing Jerry Frank.

+The company was acquired by Honeywell International Inc in 2005.